October 20, 2020

 4. Next, remove the pulp of the passion fruit, and mix it in a bowl with olive oil, balsamic vinegar, salt, and pepper.

-5. Sauté the tails on both sides in a hot pan with olive oil.
+5. Fry the shrimp on both sides in a hot pan with olive oil until brown and crispy.

 6. Decorate the plate with a dash of balsamic cream.
 Add the mixed green salad seasoned with passion fruit dressing.

 7. Add three crispy prawn tails to each plate, and serve immediately.